 You may read more about native shared behavior on different platforms at this section.

-2) If you need a lot more, and you want to use all plugin power.
+2) If you need more and you want to use all plugin power.

-- You will be able use all feature offered by the plugin
+- You will be able to use all features offered by the plugin

 - More permissions from the user